NewOrbit/not-valid-knockout/README.md

 );
 ```

+### Revalidation

+`bindValidation` returns an object with a `revalidate` method, which you can use to revalidate at will.

 ## Validation system

 By default, `@neworbit/validation-knockout` uses `@neworbit/validation` to validate.
 If you want to use another system, you can use the `validationSystem` property in the `options` parameter in `bindValidation`.